 New to recording studios?
 We’ll make you comfortable and sound better than you could have dreamed possible.
 Studio veteran?
 We know how to get great sounds fast and keep things moving efficiently so you can focus on your artistic vision.
-We’ve spent time engineering in professional studio facilities in New York and Nashville and know how to provide top level of service
+We’ve spent time engineering in world-class studio facilities in places like New York and Nashville and know how to provide top level of service.

 Ben Collette